 Canidae was recalled in 2012 due to salmonella contamination.
 At the time, Canidae outsourced manufacturing to Diamond Pet Foods, a manufacturer that makes food for numerous pet food companies.
 It’s unclear if Canidae still partners with Diamond following the recall.

-What Kinds Of Cat Food Does Canidae Offer?
+What Kinds of Cat Food Does Canidae Offer?

 Canidae Cat Food – Top 3 Recipes Reviewed

-#1 CANIDAE Grain-Free PURE Elements with Chicken Limited Ingredient Diet Dry Cat Food Review
+#1 CANIDAE Grain-Free PURE Elements with Chicken Limited Ingredient Diet Dry Cat Food

 Chicken and chicken meal appear to be the primary protein sources in this dry cat food.